Table of Contents

 When you consider the many moving parts of a real estate negotiation, it is a big benefit to the buyer to have an agent to represent them, helping them find a home that meets their criteria, as well as a local lender who has the right loan product for their needs.
 An experienced local buyer’s agent helps to determine a price and a negotiating strategy.
 A buyer’s agent will be able to do a comparative market analysis, CMA, that will help the buyer make a good offer.
 As a buyer, you don’t want to overpay, but you also don’t want to lose in a competitive bidding scenario.
 You want to make sure that the home will appraise close to your offer price, if you are financing the house.

 Should you use a buyer’s agent for a new construction home?
 When you visit the model home in a new neighborhood, you will talk with the builder’s sales representative (emphasis on that word).
 The sales agent is representing the builder.
 The truth is, just like any other type of real estate transaction, you need a buyer’s agent to look out for your interests.
 There are too many potential pitfalls and complications involved in the process of a new home purchase to guarantee a good result unless you have help.
 Find an agent who is experienced with new home construction and you will minimize a lot of that risk…and a lot of stress!

 Realtors® Represent Every Day

-So, I hope that makes it clearer.
+So, I hope that makes it clearer if when asking what is buyer agency or seller agency.
 Sometimes it takes a conversation to really explain these things well.
 Be sure and ask your Realtor® to explain it, not just hand you a disclosure about Agency.

 Do you live in another area and need a real estate agent?
 We’ll be happy to refer a top-notch agent!